HrithikMittal/LRU-K/README.md

 # LRU-K
 It's a page replacement algorithm.<br />
-This method introduces a new approach to database disk buffering, called the LRU-K method.<br/> The basic idea of LRU-K is to keep track of the times of the last K references to popular database pages, using this information to statistieally estimate the interarrival times of references on a page
+This method introduces a new approach to database disk buffering,called the LRU-K method.<br/> The basic idea of LRU-K is to keep track of the times of the last K references to popular database pages, using this information to statistieally estimate the interarrival times of references on a page